Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-By combining two of the best sweet snacks, chocolate, and candy bars, they offer a rich and creamy flavor, unlike any other baked good.
+By combining two of the best sweet snacks, chocolate and candy bars, these candy bar brownies are unlike any other baked good.

 • 1 cup of all-purpose flour (plus 1 tablespoon for tossing the chocolate chunks)